 Watching The Magician recently I was struck by another surprising association: in one scene Ingram has Haddo in Monte Carlo where he’s using his new bride as an expert roulette player, a scene with a surprising connection to the first James Bond novel, Casino Royale, whose gambling villain, Le Chiffre, was also based on Aleister Crowley.
 (There’s a story that when Ian Fleming was with Naval Intelligence during the Second World War he suggested they use Crowley to debrief Rudolf Hess about the occult obsessions of the Nazi high command.)
 Did Crowley, Maugham and Ingram inadvertently help give birth to James Bond?
 Over to you, cultural historians.

 Haddo and his dwarf assistant in the laboratory/alchemist’s lair.

 In the past The Magician has suffered the fate of too many films from the silent era by being deemed unworthy of television screening or DVD release.
 That’s changed recently with a DVD reissue, and now this live screening.
-Among the film’s other merits is an underplayed performance from Alice Terry that’s worlds away from her simpering counterparts in later films that followed the template such as White Zombie and The Black Cat (a film with Boris Karloff as another Crowley avatar).
-Many subsequent horror films owe The Magician a debt even if only because their stereotyped scenarios found their first expression here.
+Among the film’s other merits is an underplayed performance from Alice Terry that’s worlds away from her simpering counterparts in later occult dramas that followed the template established by Ingram, films such as White Zombie and The Black Cat (a film with Boris Karloff as another Crowley avatar).
+Many subsequent horror films owe The Magician a debt if only because their stereotyped scenarios found their first expression here.